GaaneshT/tp/docs/UserGuide.md

 **Examples**:

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Irfan` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Switching the Theme of the program : `toggletheme`

 * Switches the theme of the program from Dark Mode to Light Mode or vice versa.
-* Currently selected theme will be saved to the as a User Preferance Setting and loaded upon next boot.
+* Currently selected theme will be saved to the as a User Preference Setting and loaded upon next boot.

 Format: `toggletheme`